langningchen/XMOJ-Script/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Desktop (please complete the following information): **
+**Environment**
- - Browser Version [e.g. chrome, safari]
+ - Browser Version: `e.g. Microsoft Edge Version 123.4.5678.9 (Official build) canary (64-bit)`
- - Script Version [e.g. 22]
+ - Script Version: `e.g. 0.1.88`

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Error Information**
 Open DevTools (`F12`) and switch to `Console` zone.
 Copy the recent error here.
-> Note: your page may reload after closing the DevTools.
+(Note: your page may reload after closing the DevTools.)
+Type `None` if there is no error information.

 **Additional context**
 Add any other context about the problem here.
+Type `None` if there is no additional context.